maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 \end{equation}
 $$

-To talk about multilinear algebra and to gain a principled understanding of tensors, I will expose the idea that $v$ and $M$ are _both_ matrices, each of which simultaneously identifies a vector and a linear map.
-For a richer support, I will establish three resources below and explain their relationship afterward.
+I assert that $v$ and $M$ are _both_ matrices, each of which simultaneously identifies a vector and linear map.
+For richer support, I will establish three resources below and explain their relationship afterward.

 {{% hint title="3.8.
-Remark" %}}
+Note" %}}

 The set of linear maps from a vector space $V$ over the field $\mathbb{F}$ to another vector space $W$ (over the same field) forms a vector space over $\mathbb{F}$.
 That is,